smartycope/ezregex/README.md

 # Seperate parts as variables for cleaner patterns
 function = ez.word + ez.ow + '(' + params + ')'

-# Automatically calls the re.search() function for you
+function.search('some string containing func( param1 , param2)')

+# Boolean test
-function % 'some string containing func( param1 , param2)'
+'some string containing func( param1 , param2)' in function

 # The test() method is helpful for debugging, and color codes groups for you
 function.test('this should match func(param1,\tparam2 ), foo(), and bar( foo,)')